Bud Isaacs: "Slowly"

-After receiving a new custom pedal steel, a double neck eight-string, made by west coast guitar maker Paul Bigsby in 1952, Isaacs experimented with it, trying to imitate the sound of two fiddles playing in harmony.
+After receiving a new custom pedal steel, a double neck eight-string, made by Paul Bigsby in 1952, Isaacs experimented with it, trying to imitate the sound of two fiddles playing in harmony.
 Bigsby's new steel guitar design featured a pedal mechanism which changed the pitch of two strings simultaneously.
 Isaacs was not the first to use pedals.
 Speedy West had been using a pedal steel since 1948; however, Isaacs was the first on a recording to push the pedal while notes were still sounding.
 Other steel players strictly avoided doing this, because it was considered "un-Hawaiian".
 On a Webb Pierce recording session in Nashville in November, 1953, producer Owen Bradley asked Isaacs to try his technique on a solo for the song "Slowly".
 The song became one of the most-played country songs of 1954 and was No. 1 on the Billboard's country charts for seventeen weeks.
 It was the first recording of a pedal steel guitar on a hit record.
 This single performance by a session musician produced a rare and unlikely stylistic overhaul of the steel guitar sound in Nashville-produced country music.
 Steel guitar virtuoso Lloyd Green said, "This fellow, Bud Isaacs, had thrown a new tool into musical thinking about the steel with the advent of this record that still reverberates to this day".
 Attempting to put Issacs' innovation into words, music historian Tim Sterner Miller described it:, "... two pitches changing in contrapuntal motion against a sustained common tone..."
 Not only was the song embraced by the public, it was immediately recognized by lap steel (non-pedal) guitarists as something unique that was not possible to achieve on their instruments.
 Now a favored session player, Isaacs performed on 11 top country records in 1955.
 In an interview in 2012 by Jon Rauhouse, Isaacs said, "I had the only pedaled steel in town at the time.
 I got sessions with everybody!"
 Dozens of instrumentalists rushed to get pedals on their steel guitars to imitate the unique bending notes that he played.
 In the months and years after this recording, instrument makers and musicians worked to recreate Bigsby's mechanical innovation and Isaacs' musical innovation.
 Even though pedal steel guitars had been available for over a decade before this recording, the instrument emerged as a crucial element in country music after the success of this song.